-The PAX SystemTM requires a functioning, correctly calibrated onboard vehicle tire pressure monitoring system (TPMS) to monitor the inflation and alert the driver when a low pressure event occurs.
+The MICHELIN Self-Supporting Zero Pressure (ZP) tires requires a functioning, correctly calibrated onboard vehicle tire pressure monitoring system (TPMS) to monitor the inflation and alert the driver when a low pressure event occurs.
 Be certain to ensure that your vehicle's Tire Pressure Monitoring System (TPMS) is functioning and is correctly calibrated.
 Refer to your vehicle owner's manual or your vehicle dealer.
 Low pressure warning systems are designed to alert the driver to a low inflation situation in at least one tire on the vehicle.
 While your ZP tires are designed to provide continued mobility in the event of an air loss, the sooner you respond to a warning and take corrective action, the greater the likelihood that the tire can be returned to service.
-Always visually inspect your MICHELIN PAX System tire and Self-Supporting tires and use a pressure gauge to check the inflation in all 4 tires following any low pressure warning (unless advised to do otherwise by the manufacturer of your low pressure warning system).
-If the tire pressure is at or below 18 PSI, proceed to the nearest Authorized PAX System Retailer for PAX® tires or a Michelin tire retailer for ZP tires (or a representative of your vehicle manufacturer if advised to do so in your vehicle owner's manual) and have the tire demounted and thoroughly inspected for possible internal damage.
+Always visually inspect your MICHELIN Self-Supporting tires and use a pressure gauge to check the inflation in all four tires following any low pressure warning (unless advised to do otherwise by the manufacturer of your low pressure warning system).
+If the tire pressure is at or below 18 PSI, proceed to the nearest Michelin tire retailer for ZP tires (or a representative of your vehicle manufacturer if advised to do so in your vehicle owner's manual) and have the tire demounted and thoroughly inspected for possible internal damage.
 If you are unable to see any damage to the tire, and the tire pressure is more than 18 PSI, reinflate your tire to the proper inflation.
 When tires have cooled, check inflation again.
-If any tire has lost more than 5 PSI from the previous pressure check, have the tire inspected at once by an authorized PAX System Retailer for PAX tires or a Michelin tire retailer (or representative of your vehicle manufacturer if your vehicle owner's manual so advises.)
+If any tire has lost more than 5 PSI from the previous pressure check. have the tire inspected at once by a Michelin tire retailer (or representative of your vehicle manufacturer if your vehicle owner's manual so advises.)
 Failure to do so may cause irreparable damage to the tire and result in sudden tire failure and an accident.